Aki78/AirportHeistGroup3MetropoliaProject/README.md

 * create a profile(stores user data in database)
 * log in and out of their profile(calls upon database)
-* compete with other users for the highest score(update players info in the database)
+* compete against other users for the highest score(update player's info in the database)
 * view top ten highest scores(calls on database)
 * view a tutorial on how to play
 * view live weather in cities they may be flying to in the game